rvhuang/kmp-algorithm/README.md

     Console.WriteLine(s.IndexOf(t)); // 5
 ```

-Because [List(T)](https://docs.microsoft.com/en-us/dotnet/core/api/system.collections.generic.list-1) and array implemented IReadOnlyList(T) and integer is equatable, the extension method ```IndexOf``` is available for search.
+Because [List(T)](https://docs.microsoft.com/en-us/dotnet/core/api/system.collections.generic.list-1) and array implements IReadOnlyList(T) interface, and [Int32](https://docs.microsoft.com/en-us/dotnet/core/api/system.int32) is equatable, the extension method ```IndexOf``` is available for search.

-Starting at a specified position is also allowed.
-The following example searches an integer collection in list, starting at index 6.
+Starting at a specified position is also supported.
+The following example searches an array of integer in collection, starting at index 6.

 ```cs
     var s = Enumerable.Range(0, 100).ToList();